 3. Rope Climb

 My original lab rat, Josh, called the rope climb the “sled push for the upper body” – and it’s my favorite pulling movement – even when using the feet.
 I find the rope climb more functional than the traditional pull up – plus it’s a 3-for-one exercise …. pulling strength, grip strength, mid-section strength, and when loaded (weight vest or IBA) all of the above plus legwork.
 The Rope Climb is a great total body exercise.

 4. Three Mile Ruck Run for Time @ 45#, plus 10# sledgehammer, dumbbell or Rubber Rifle

 Rucking is a huge fitness demand for military athletes and the best way to improve rucking is to ruck.
 The mid-distance 3-mile ruck run is long enough for fitness to transfer to longer efforts, but short enough that the athlete can ruck run the entire distance and train overall rucking speed.
 Finally, ruck running with this load further trains the “Combat Chassis” – legs, core and lungs.

-We again deployed it, plus a 75# version in our MTI 3/3/3 Military Endurance Assessment.
+We again deployed it, plus a 75# version of our MTI 3/3/3 Military Endurance Assessment.
 Great, transferable, training.

 5. Push Press

-You might also like MTI’s Top 5 Exercises for Mountain Athletes
+You Might Also Like MTI’s Top 5 Exercises for Military Athletes Training Plan